unitaryfund/unitary.fund/src/content/blog/adding_qibo.md

 ### Applying Zero Noise Extrapolation

 We can now test the mitigated version of the circuit against the unmitigated one to ensure it is working as expected.
-We apply ZNE using as scale factors 1, 2 and 3 and using RichardsonFactory.
-For each scaling factor we average over three circuits.

 ```python
 from mitiq import zne